Sumirmat97/Os-Lab-Work/lab9/README_2015KUCP1017.txt

 		If addr is not NULL, on Linux, the mapping will be created at a nearby page boundary.
 		The address of the new mapping is returned as the result of the call.

-		The header file for alloca() is "sys/mman.h"
+		The header file for mmap() is "sys/mman.h"

 	J.munmap()